sharkdp/bat/README.md

 ### Using a different pager

 `bat` uses the pager that is specified in the `PAGER` environment variable.
 If this variable is not set, `less` is used by default.
+You can also use bat's built-in pager with `--pager=builtin` or by setting the `BAT_PAGER` environment variable to "builtin".

 If you want to use a different pager, you can either modify the `PAGER` variable or set the `BAT_PAGER` environment variable to override what is specified in `PAGER`.

 >[!NOTE]
 > If `PAGER` is `more` or `most`, `bat` will silently use `less` instead to ensure support for colors.